Yifang-Yuan/pyCheeseSPAD/README.md

 `PhotometryRunSingleTrace.py` is the main file to read and process pyPhotometry data, you'll be able to save normalised signal trace `"Green_traceAll.csv"`, reference trace `"Red_traceAll.csv"`, zscore trace `"Zscore_traceAll.csv"`.
 For photometry recording with behaviour tasks,a CamSync file if synchronisation is included: `"CamSync_photometry.csv"`.

 **Sample data and example output**

-For two samples in `pyPhotometrySampleData`, I recorded an animal during anaesthesia and the wake-up period.
+For two samples in `pyPhotometrySampleData`, they are recorded an anaesthetised animal and during the wake-up period respectively.
 The animal was injected with GCamp8s(aav retro) into CA1.
-The signal has regular transients because this paper found that we can detect 0.1Hz sharp waves by calcium recording in the hippocampus when the animal is anesthetised by isoflurane.
+The signal has regular and high amplitude transients because a study found that we can detect 0.1Hz sharp waves by calcium recording in the hippocampus when the animal is anesthetised by isoflurane.

-Anesthetics fragment hippocampal network activity, alter spine dynamics, and affect memory consolidation: https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001146
+**Reference:** Anesthetics fragment hippocampal network activity, alter spine dynamics, and affect memory consolidation: https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001146

 ![image](https://github.com/user-attachments/assets/aebf2bc2-d209-458f-a406-f83dae1e11b6)